-If they earn $100 a week, for example, they can ensure $10 gets deposited directly into their savings account.
-This “out-of-sight, out-of-mind,” strategy can make saving a lot easier for your child, especially if they tend to overspend.
+For example, if they earn $100 a week, they would have $10 direct deposited directly into their savings account.
+This “out-of-sight, out-of-mind” strategy can make saving easier for your teen, especially if they tend to overspend.

 If you open a custodial account for your teen to apply to retirement savings later, encourage them to put their own money in it as well, so they can play an active role in their retirement early on while watching the funds grow over time.

 Working as a teenager can help teens with self-development, such as better time management skills by balancing work and school life.
 Also, healthy patterns of working and studying in high school have been shown to continue later in life in college and thereafter.

 By encouraging your teen to work, you can teach them the value of money.
 They'll be far less likely to spend $5 on a Starbucks drink if they know the money is coming out of their own hard-earned paycheck.